-Whether you run an upscale fine dining restaurant or manage a fast food franchise, you’ve seen the difficulties that come with hiring and maintaining a great restaurant team.
-Understanding the reasons for major restaurant employee turnover is just the first step in being able to combat it.
+Whether you run an upscale fine dining restaurant or manage a fast-food franchise, you’ve seen the difficulties that come with hiring and maintaining a great restaurant team.
+Understanding the reasons for high restaurant employee turnover rates is just the first step in being able to combat it.

 Historically, the restaurant industry hasn’t provided much career growth for workers, which means the majority of staff hold the same job, or one of similar responsibility and authority, for a really long time.
 This lack of progression combined with demanding hours and pace contributes to burnout, and if you can’t provide a reason for your staff to stay, they won’t.

 And the past year has only exacerbated the issue: as a result of COVID-19, many restaurants had to make the difficult decision to let go of valued staff and reduce their workforce, and data from 7Shifts showed that in May 2020, the number of restaurant jobs scheduled was down 75%.
 The restaurant turnover rate skyrocketed to over 130%.